less-lab-uva/CS4501-Spring2021/labs/lab1.md

 Our rocketship code is reasonably simple, and keeping track of what is going on in our heads is manageable.
 However, when you get to work on larger systems, it sometimes helps to **visualize the software modules and their communication** altogether.
 One way to do that is to use `rqt_graph`. `rqt_graph` provides a GUI plugin for visualizing the ROS computation graph made of topics and nodes.

-While your rocketship is running, run the following command in a separate Docker container:
+Open another terminal and while your rocketship is running run the following command:

 ```bash
 $ rqt
 ```

-You will be presented with a blank GUI in your VNC browser (if not open, click [here](http://localhost:8080/vnc.html) and connect).
-In the GUI window, click `Plugins->Introspection->Node Graph`.
-Then change the first dropdown to Nodes/Topics (all) and uncheck the **hide deadsinks** and **hide leaf topics** as shown in the figure below:
+You will be presented with a blank GUI.
+Click `Plugins->Introspection->Node Graph`.
+Then change the first dropdown to Nodes/Topics (all) and **uncheck the hide deadsinks** and **hide leaf topics** as shown in the figure below:

 <div class="columns is-centered">
     <div class="column is-centered is-8">